revoxhere/duino-coin/README.md

         *   If hashrate is not received, server estimates it from time it took to receive share and sets `"Is estimated": "True"` in the API
         *   If software name is not received, server uses `"Software": "Unknown"` in the API
         *   If rig name is not received, server uses `"Identifier": "None"` in the API
+*   `JOBXX` - Server will return job for mining using XXHASH algorithm; documentation is the same as with DUCO-S1 job protocol; for now the only available difficulty is `NET`.
 *   `SEND,-,recipientUsername,amount` - Send funds to someone, the server will return a message about the state of the transaction
 *   `GTXL,username,num` - Get last *num* of transactions involving *username* (both deposits and withdrawals)
 *   `CHGP,oldPassword,newPassword` - Change password of current user